 Chive rust is a serious fungal disease that infects onions, chives and other members of the allium family.

-The leaves turn yellow chives wither and die prematurely, whereas with onions and garlic, the infection is likely to reduce the bulb size.
+The leaves turn yellow then wither and die prematurely, whereas with onions and garlic, the infection is likely to reduce the bulb size.

 Later in the season the orange lesions turn black and fill with spores, these survive through the winter months.